Samsung/tizen-docs/docs/application/dotnet/api/overview.md

 [Tizen.Wearable.CircularUI](https://samsung.github.io/Tizen.CircularUI/index.html) provides Tizen wearable-specific user interfaces.
 It is a set of extension APIs of Xamarin.Forms.
 Tizen.Wearable.CircularUI APIs are supported only on Tizen wearable devices with Tizen .NET support, unlike the Xamarin.Forms which support cross platforms.

-Using these APIs, You can easily and efficiently add Tizen wearable-specific user interfaces to your Tizen wearable application.
+Using these APIs, you can easily and efficiently add Tizen wearable-specific user interfaces to your Tizen wearable application.
 For more information about these APIs, see [Tizen.Wearable.CircularUI GitHub](https://github.com/Samsung/Tizen.CircularUI).

 ## TizenFX API